 Heating:Oil fired central heating throughout.

-Open Fire:There is an open coal fire with starter kindling and firelighters provided.
-There is ample coal provided for the duration of the stay.
+Open Fire:There is an open coal fire with starter kindling, coal and firelighters provided.
+More can be purchased locally if required.

 Bed Linen and Towels:Bed linen and towels are provided.